mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 ---
-title: A Bag Data Structure and Separable Memory Management
+title: Design of a Bag Data Structure
 ---

 The bag data structure stores a collection of unordered, non-unique items.
 It differs from an array (which stores ordered, non-unique items) and a set (which stores unordered, unique items).
 A bag is useful when storing items where the order doesn't matter.
 For instance, a graph node could use a bag to store it's child nodes.